bkvarda/xtremlib/README.md

 ```
 And more...

-## How to Retrieve Historical Performance Stats
+## How to Retrieve Historical Perf/Capacity Statistics
 This was a new feature in 4.0, and because there are alot of options this is getting its own section.
 The command to be ran is like this:
 ```
 Get-XtremPerformance -ObjectType <objecttype> -Granularity <granularity> -ObjectNames <[optional]specific object names> -Properties <[optional] specific properties> -FromDateTime <[optional] timeframe> -ToDateTime <[optional] timeframe>